James Andrew Harris

 James Andrew Harris (March 26, 1932 – December 12, 2000) was an American radiochemist who was involved in the discovery of elements 104 and 105 (rutherfordium and dubnium, respectively).
-Harris was the head of the Heavy Isotopes Production Group, part of the Nuclear Chemistry Division of University of California-Berkeley.
+Harris was the head of the Heavy Isotopes Production Group, part of the Nuclear Chemistry Division of the University of California, Berkeley.
 Harris is known for being the first African American to contribute to the discovery of new elements.

 Personal life

 James A. Harris was born on March 26, 1932, in Waco, Texas.
 Harris' parents divorced when he was young, after which he moved to Oakland, California with his mother.
 Harris met his wife Helen at Huston-Tillotson College, where they were both completing their undergraduate studies; they were married in 1957 and had five children, Cedric, Keith, Hilda, Kimberly, and James II.
 Between the time of his graduation from college and his marriage, Harris was drafted and served in the Army as a personnel supervisor specialist.
 His hobbies included golf, traveling, and community activities.
 James A. Harris died of a sudden illness on December 12, 2000.